Joshulu/phase-0/week-2/design-reflection.md

 Coming from an art background it was tedious to trod through all this design stuff.
 But is was a good refresher and is good to relearn along with all the tech stuff we're learning.

+I also have not enjoyed finding no help with my markdown problem.
+I plan to get into office hours next week to iron it out.
+I've looked everywhere* online and found nothing that helps.  *spent a couple hours of looking at syntax and relative paths to no avail.